Jason Marsden: Career

-Some other on-camera roles were that of Rich Halke (J.T's best friend) in Step by Step, which was from 1995 until the show's cancellation in 1998; and Nelson Burkhard (D.J.'s rich boyfriend) in Full House, though after making a commitment with Dragon Con, Marsden did not reprise his role as Nelson in the sequel Fuller House instead Hal Sparks (who actually replaced Marsden as Tak in Tak and the Power of Juju series based on the 2003 video game of the same name) took over the role as Nelson.
-On Boy Meets World the part of "Jason" was written for him by show's creator/producer Michael Jacobs, whom Jason had worked with previously on the short-lived reboot of The Torkelsons called Almost Home.
-When it was time for Mr. Feeny (Played by William Daniels) to address "Jason" the writers thought it might be funny if he called Jason by his real last name.
-Jason agreed, and thus Eric Matthews' best friend "Jason Marsden" was played by Jason Marsden, after his departure from Boy Meets World after finishing Season 2, his character was replaced by Jack Hunter (Played by Matthew Lawrence) in Seasons 5–7.
+Some other on-camera roles were that of Rich Halke (J.T's best friend) in Step by Step, which was from 1995 until the show's cancellation in 1998; and Nelson Burkhard (D.J.'s rich boyfriend) in Full House, though after making a commitment with Dragon Con, Marsden did not reprise his role as Nelson in the sequel Fuller House, with Hal Sparks taking on the role.
+On Boy Meets World, Marsden played a character named after himself.
+The role was created for Marsden by series creator/producer Michael Jacobs, whom Marsden had worked with previously on Almost Home.
+Marsden left Boy Meets World after finishing the second season, with his character being replaced with Jack Hunter (Matthew Lawrence) in Seasons 5–7.
 He played the young Burt Ward/Robin in the 2003 television movie Return to the Batcave: The Misadventures of Adam and Burt.
 In 1999, he was featured in Walt Disney Animation Studios' Tarzan as a member of the gorilla family, a role given by the film's director, Kevin Lima, who also helmed A Goofy Movie.
 Since Step by Step, Marsden has provided voices for numerous animated television shows and computer games.
 He did the voice of Kovu in The Lion King II: Simba's Pride (1998) and narrated many of the special features on the Lion King Special edition DVD.
 He was the voice of Haku in the American dub of Spirited Away (2001).
 He has also provided the voice of Richie Foley/Gear in the television series Static Shock.
 In Baldur's Gate II: Shadows of Amn, he voiced several characters, most notably Lilarcor the talking sword, and the druid Cernd.
 His first foray into directing was an episode of the Nickelodeon series The Journey of Allen Strange (1997).
 He also directed, wrote, produced and edited The Greatest Short Film Ever!!! and multiple indie music videos.